 - MAIRIS is a free web based reporting system developed by the Maine Department of Environmental Protection to assist Maine facilities with their annual air emissions reporting requirements.
 Log in to MAIRIS.

-Annual Air Monitoring Plan 2018 (9 MB, pdf) - The Maine Department of Environmental Protection (ME DEP) operates a network of air monitoring sites at locations across the state.
-ME DEP is required to submit an Annual Ambient Air Quality Monitoring Network Plan to the U.S. Environmental Protection Agency (EPA).
-This document and its attachments are subject to a 30-day public comment period with a draft posted on this web site before being submitted to EPA for review and approval.
-A draft of 2018 Annual Air Monitoring Plan was posted on May 31, 2017.
-The comment period ended July 1st and the final plan was submitted to EPA on July 6th, 2017.
-EPA approved the 2018 plan on August 24th, 2017.
+Annual Air Monitoring Plan 2022 - The Maine Department of Environmental Protection (ME DEP) operates a network of ambient air monitoring sites at locations across the state.
+ME DEP is required to submit an Annual Ambient Air Quality Monitoring Network Plan to the US Environmental Protection Agency (EPA).
+This document was subject to a 30-day public comment period with a draft posted on this web site before being submitted to EPA for review and approval.
+The final plan was submitted to EPA on August 10, 2021 and final approval was received on August 30, 2021.

 The annual network plan describes to EPA which pollutants and other parameters DEP measures at its various ambient air monitoring sites and why they are measured at those specific locations.
 It also describes changes in the network - including new and closed locations, and new and discontinued measurements at existing locations - since the last network plan, as well as proposed changes in the network over the next 12 months.